Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Deterrent measures taken under the Indian legal regime include not confining the scope of protection conferred on a claim to the literal language of the claim.

-Will courts consider decisions in cases involving similar issues from other jurisdictions?
 Yes, provided that the cited facts apply to the facts brought before the court.
-While foreign decisions may be not be binding on the Indian courts, they have strong persuasive value and due consideration is given to them by the Indian courts.
+While foreign decisions may not be binding on the Indian courts, they have strong persuasive value and due consideration is given to them by the Indian courts.

 - an injunction (subject to such terms as the courts think fit);